KSAH-42/VideoProvider/README.md

 So what really represent this project ?
 I have written a COM API that turn you computer in to video server.
 Here the goal is to retrieve the video stream of a local web camera and distribute multiple copy of one or multiple video stream from any type of video capture like your webcam.

+You also need the followings tools :

+* Visual Studio 2010
+* ATL
+* DirectX 10 or higher installed on computer (used dxDiag on command prompt)

 # Project structure

 So here, we have the following projects :